gruntjs/grunt-contrib-concat/README.md

 #### Advanced dynamic filenames

-In this more involved example, running `grunt concat` will build two separate files (because `concat` is a [multi task][]).
+In this more involved example, running `grunt concat` will build two separate files (because `concat` is a [multi task][multitask]).
 The destination file paths will be expanded dynamically based on the specified templates, recursively if necessary.

 For example, if the `package.json` file contained `{"name": "awesome", "version": "1.0.0"}`, the files `dist/awesome/1.0.0/basic.js` and `dist/awesome/1.0.0/with_extras.js` would be generated.